Communications Faculty and Staff

 williamsaw@etown.edu | 717-361-6414

-- AS in Telecommunications from Delaware Tech and Community College
+- A.S. in Telecommunications from Delaware Tech and Community College

 Andy is an Emmy-nominated press photographer and has over 20 years of broadcast news experience.
 Most recently he was employed by WGAL-TV, an NBC affiliate in Lancaster, as a photographer covering central PA.
 Andy manages Etown’s student media including the student-run television (ECTV) and radio station (WWEC).
 He also works closely with student media board members.
 He is responsible for the vast inventory of technology within the Communications program, as well as securing the latest updates for best student experience.
 Andy collaborates with students and faculty on projects both inside and outside the classroom.